 My grandmother and I were on the back porch at my parents’ home in Louisiana where the extended family was gathered for Sunday dinner.
 Suddenly, we heard cries from the back yard.
-We ran outside, looking frantically for the source, and discovered a newly opened-up hole in the ground, about 28 inches across, where grass growing across the top hid a spring-fed well underneath.
-For years my father had been filling in the unused well with dirt and debris.
-Down this awful hole we could see only the head of my 20-month-old nephew, David, above the leaf mold, muck and water in the well.
+We ran outside, looking frantically for the source, and discovered a newly opened hole in the ground, about 28 inches across, where grass growing across the top hid a spring-fed well underneath.
+For years, my father had been filling in the unused well with dirt and debris.
+Down this awful hole we could see only the head of my 20-month-old nephew, David, about 15 feet down, head above the leaf mold, muck, and water in the well.

 Ivy quickly removed his shoes while we readied the hose.
-Then David’s father Paul, my husband John, and I lowered him into the well.
-It was too narrow for him to bend over so he hooked his feet under David’s arms then ordered us to start pulling them up s-l-o-w-l-y!
-About half way up he hollered “Stop!” — he was losing his grip.
+Then David’s father, Paul, my husband, John, and I lowered him into the well.
+It was too narrow for him to bend over, so he hooked his feet under David’s arms and ordered us to start pulling them up s-l-o-w-l-y!
+About halfway up, he hollered “Stop!” — he was losing his grip.
 He wedged David against the side of the well to get another grip, and was able to hold on until they reached the surface so we could grab them.

-David’s face, head and body were completely covered with thick muck.
-By this time David’s mother Loretta, expecting her second baby any minute, was in shock.
-It took me an hour to painstakingly clean all the trash and mud out of David’s little eyes and body.
-During this entire ordeal David did not cry and endured the cleansing without a whimper.
-David and his mother were taken to a hospital in Shreveport where David was pronounced in good shape — and Loretta delivered a baby girl the next day.
+David’s face, head, and body were completely covered with thick muck.
+By this time, David’s mother, Loretta, who was expecting her second baby any minute, was in shock.
+It took me an hour to painstakingly clean all the trash and mud out of David’s eyes and body.
+During this entire ordeal, David did not cry.
+He endured the cleansing without a whimper.
+David and his mother were taken to a hospital in Shreveport where David was pronounced in good shape and Loretta delivered a baby girl the next day.

 The natural springs had kept the well from filling in over the years as planned.
-After the rescue, it was plumbed to see how deep it was but was found to be too deep to measure.
-Ivy Gibson told us that David had been sinking fast in the muck, and didn’t have long before he would have been completely covered.
-It’s a good thing Ivy was there, and was able to think and act quickly, since David might not have been able to hold on long enough for a rescue team to arrive.
+After the rescue, it was plumbed to see how deep it was and found to be too deep to measure.
+Ivy Gibson told us that David had been sinking fast in the muck and didn’t have long before he would have been completely covered.
+It’s a good thing Ivy was there and able to think and act quickly, since David might not have been able to hold on long enough for a rescue team to arrive.

 Available in The Best of HeroicStories, Volume 1.